 Simultaneous display of up to 12 output signals of the KVM matrix on the monitor wall

-Default presets that can be called automatically via BFE ControlRoom
+Default presets that can be called automatically via KSC ControlRoom

 4:1 multiviewer for additional four-fold subdivision